ashkanito/projet-x/README.md

 gcc.exe (Rev7, Built by MSYS2 project) 13.1.0
 ```

-Additionnaly, to correctly execute the code, you will need to install the Python library Skyfield.
+You will also need to install the libraries found on the requirement.txt file